DstMlOpsCrypto/MainCrypto/docs/streamlit.md

 * Performance may degrade with very large datasets or highly complex visualizations
 * Limited support for multi-page applications without additional libraries

-propose a plan to explain main caracteristic of streamlit and architecture Plan to Explain Main Characteristics of Streamlit and Its Architecture
-Objective: Provide a comprehensive overview of Streamlit, highlighting its main characteristics and architecture, to demonstrate why it is an effective framework for building interactive data applications.

 ## Conclusion